sugarlabs/www-v2/src/constants/MarkdownFiles/more/school-admin.md

 ## Where to get resources?

 For more information, visit the **official Sugar Labs website** and explore its resources on **collaborative learning, development tools, and community support**.

----

-Sugar provides **powerful tools for collaboration and productivity** while respecting the **privacy of children and their teachers**.